microsoftgraph/entra-powershell/module/docs/entra-powershell-v1.0/Microsoft.Graph.Entra/Get-EntraDirectoryRoleAssignment.md

 This command gets the role assignments using specified roleAssignment Id.

-- `Id` parameter specifies the roleAssignment object ID.
+- `UnifiedRoleAssignmentId` parameter specifies the roleAssignment object ID.

 ### Example 4: Get role assignments filter by principalId